samuller/log-rate-limit/README.md

 A [logging filter](https://docs.python.org/3/library/logging.html#filter-objects) using Python's standard logging mechanisms to rate-limit logs - i.e. suppress logs when they are being output too fast.

 Log commands are grouped into separate **streams** that will each have their own rate limitation applied without affecting the logs in other streams.
-By default every log is assigned a unique stream so that only "repeated" logs will be suppressed - in this case "repeated" logs doesn't mean identical log messages, but rather logs output from the same line of code.
+By default every log is assigned a unique stream so that only "repeated" logs will be suppressed (in this case "repeated" logs doesn't mean identical log messages, but rather logs output from the same line of code).
 However, logs can also be assigned streams manually to achieve various outcomes:
-- A dynamic stream id based on the message content can be used so that different messages from the same log command can also be rate-limited separately.
+- A dynamic stream ID based on the message content can be used so that different messages from the same log command can also be rate-limited separately.
 - A log can be assigned to an undefined/`None` stream so that rate-limiting doesn't apply to it.
 - Logs in different parts of the code can be grouped into the same stream so that they share a rate-limit, e.g. when they all trigger due to the same issue and only some are needed to indicate it.